R077A6r1an/limine/README.md

 script from the directory you wish to execute the build in.
 The following `make` commands are supposed to be run inside the build directory.

+**If not sure, run `./configure --enable-bios-cd --enable-uefi-cd --enable-uefi-x86-64` to enable x64 loading support.**

 ### Building Limine

 To build Limine, run: